JasonLocklin/Dissertation/VWM/Introduction.md

 task was created to minimize the possible reliance on spatial attention rehearsal mechanisms.
-Rather than asking participants to remember and recall the spatial locations of targets, memory for target colour was tested.
-Placing the primary requirement of the task on colour processing dramatically reduced reliance on spatial attention and placed any rehearsal mechanism requirements within the ventral stream, eliminating the likelihood that the measured deficits would be the result of the hypothesized disconnection between the dorsal and ventral streams.
+Rather than asking participants to remember and recall the spatial locations of targets, memory for target colour (or colour *and* spatial organization in a second condition), was tested.
+Placing the primary requirement of the task on colour processing reduced reliance on spatial attention and placed any possible rehearsal mechanism requirements within the ventral stream, eliminating the likelihood that the measured deficits would be the result of the hypothesized dissrupted communication between the dorsal and ventral streams.
 If attention and working memory deficits are indeed independent in neglect, then deficits of a similar degree of severity would be expected on this task as